TracyGJG/microfrontend-pubsub/README.md

 ## NB

 It appears that custom events fail CORS restrictions crossing the iFrame boundary.
-This means, out of the two communication approaches exercised in this project, only the Post Message mechanism works when the URL of the iFrame content is from a different origin to the containing page.
+This means, out of the two communication approaches exercised in this project, only the Post Message mechanism works when the content of the iFrame is from a different origin to the containing page.